It all started with one poster, little did we know this was just the start of the 10yo’s mission to get her dream pet.

-Petplan can help with real life pets too, they are one of only a few pet insurance providers to offer genuine ‘lifetime’ policies as well as a 12-month policy.
+Petplan can also help with real pets, and are one of the few providers offering genuine ‘lifetime’ policies as well as a 12-month policy.

 We rehomed our retired greyhound, so I like that Petplan works with more animal rehoming charities than any other pet insurance provider, over 1,200 charities throughout the UK.
 The Petplan Charitable Trust has raised more than £7million towards a better, healthier world for animals.

 I’m wondering if Petplan would insure Mr G’s dream pet though…